lalakitchen/HistoFS/README.md

 ---

 ## Dataset Preparation
-We follow the same patch division and patch feature extraction configuration as previous works.
+We follow the same patch division and patch feature extraction configuration as DSMIL ([CVPR-2021](https://github.com/binli123/dsmil-wsi)).

 ### Preprocessing Steps
 1. Ensure your dataset is structured correctly.